-As it can be seen that the iterative generation of $\bar{H}$ only includes a singly nested commutator in $\hat{F}$, which makes it advantageous over other truncation schemes to UCC.
-To use the iterative rule to generate the $\bar{H}$, the $\hat{H}_{DC}$ can be split into two parts
+It can be seen that the iterative generation of $\bar{H}$ includes only a singly nested commutator in $\hat{F}$, which makes it advantageous compared to other UCC truncation schemes.
+To apply the iterative procedure for generating $\bar{H}$, the operator $\hat{H}_{\text{DC}}$ is partitioned into two parts:

-Where ``\textit{N}" denotes the non-diagonal part of the operator, which involves all pure excitation and de-excitation operators, and ``\textit{R}" represents the rest of the part obtained after excluding the non-diagonal part.
+Here, ``\textit{N}" denotes the non-diagonal part of the operator, which contains all pure excitation and de-excitation operators, while ``\textit{R}" represents the remaining part obtained after excluding the non-diagonal part.
 With this definition, the UCC amplitude equations can be rewritten as

-Assuming the Fock operator to be block diagonal.
+The Fock operator is assumed to be block diagonal.
 The iterative formula for the similarity-transformed fluctuation potential can now be written as

-The above expression allows the construction of the $\bar{H}$ only from the knowledge of the rest of the part of the similarity-transformed fluctuation potential.
+The above expression allows the construction of the $\bar{H}$ only from knowledge of the rest of the part of the similarity-transformed fluctuation potential.
 One can start with the guess $\bar{V}^{(0)}_{R} = \hat{V}_{R}$ and put into Eq. (\ref{eq:26}) to obtain

 Which can then be plugged into Eq. (\ref{eq:26}) to obtain $\bar{V}_{R}^{(2)}$ and so on.
-Therefore, the total $\bar{H}$ can be expressed as
+Therefore, the total similarity-transformed Hamiltonian can be expressed as

 where